Irenaeus: Biography

+Veneration

+The Latin Catholic Church celebrates Irenaeus' memorial on 28 June.
+Pope Francis declared Irenaeus the 37th Doctor of the Church on 21 January 2022.
+Francis also conferred upon Irenaeus the supplementary title Doctor unitatis ("Doctor of Unity").

+The Eastern Orthodox Church celebrates Irenaeus, the feast being on 23 August.

+Lutheran Churches honor Irenaeus on their calendar of saints on 28 June.

+Irenaeus is honored in the Church of England and in the Episcopal Church on 28 June.

 Writings

-Irenaeus wrote a number of books, but the most important that survives is the Against Heresies (or, in its Latin title, Adversus haereses).
+Irenaeus wrote a number of books, but the most important that survives is the Against Heresies (or, in its Latin title, Adversus haereses), written around 180.
 In Book I, Irenaeus talks about the Valentinian Gnostics and their predecessors, who he says go as far back as the magician Simon Magus.
 In Book II he attempts to provide proof that Valentinianism contains no merit in terms of its doctrines.
-In Book III Irenaeus purports to show that these doctrines are false, by providing counter-evidence gleaned from the Gospels.
+In Book III, Irenaeus attempts to show that these doctrines are false, by providing counter-evidence gleaned from the Gospels.
 Book IV consists of Jesus's sayings, and here Irenaeus also stresses the unity of the Old Testament and the Gospel.
 In the final volume, Book V, Irenaeus focuses on more sayings of Jesus plus the letters of Paul the Apostle.